bitwarden/sdk/README.md

 ### Disclaimer

 The password manager SDK is not intended for public use and is not supported by Bitwarden at this stage.
-It is solely intended to centralized the business logic and to provide a single source of truth for the internal applications.
+It is solely intended to centralize the business logic and to provide a single source of truth for the internal applications.
 As the SDK evolves into a more stable and feature complete state we will re-evaluate the possibility of publishing stable bindings for the public.